-HP Inc. provides products, technologies, software, solutions, and services to individual consumers and small- and medium-sized businesses, as well as to the government, health, and education sectors worldwide.
+HP Inc. provides products, technologies, software, solutions, and services to individual consumers, small- and medium-sized businesses, and large enterprises, including customers in the government, health, and education sectors worldwide.
 It operates through Personal Systems and Printing segments.
 The Personal Systems segment offers commercial personal computers (PCs), consumer PCs, workstations, thin clients, commercial tablets and mobility devices, retail point-of-sale systems, displays and other related accessories, software, support, and services for the commercial and consumer markets.
-The Printing segment provides consumer and commercial printer hardware, supplies, media, solutions, and services, as well as scanning devices; and laserjet and enterprise, inkjet and printing, graphics, and 3D printing solutions.
+The Printing segment provides consumer and commercial printer hardware, supplies, media, solutions, and services, as well as scanning devices; and laserJet and enterprise, inkjet and printing, graphics, and 3D printing solutions.
 The company was formerly known as Hewlett-Packard Company and changed its name to HP Inc. in October 2015.
 HP Inc. was founded in 1939 and is headquartered in Palo Alto, California.

 The Procter & Gamble Company (PG) dropped $-0.33 to close the day at a new closing price of $90.79, a -0.36% decrease in value from its previous closing price that moved the stock 17.5% above its 52 week low of $79.1.
 A total of 12.4M shares exchanged hands during the day compared with its three month average trading volume of 9.22M.
 The stock, which fluctuated between $90.54 and $91.12 during the day, currently situated -0.39% below its 52 week high.
 The stock is up by 6.9% in the past one month and up by 9.43% over the past three months.
 With a one year target estimate of $90.53 and RSI of 71.15, the stock still has upside potential, making it a sell for now.